Starburst Galaxy

 • In the query list, locate the query of interest.

-• In that query’s row, click the options menu.
+• In that query’s row, click themore_vertoptions menu.

 • In the Delete query dialog, click Yes, delete.

-To open the query editor to edit a query:
+To open the query editor to edit a saved query:

 • In any of the three saved query lists, locate the query of interest.

-• From the options menu for that query’s row, select Open to display the query in its existing editor tab.
+• From themore_vertoptions menu for that query’s row, select code Open to display the query in its existing query editor tab.
 If there is no open editor tab for that query, a new one is created.

 Preview a query #

-• From the options menu for that query’s row, select Preview to display the query in a dialog.
+• From themore_vertoptions menu for that query’s row, select visibility Preview to display the query in a dialog.
 The Preview query dialog has the following options:

-• Click Open in editor to display the query in its existing query editor tab.
-If there is no open editor tab for that query, a new one is created.
+• Click Open in editor to display the query in its existing tab in the query editor.
+If the tab where that query exists is no open in the query editor, a new one is created.

 • Click Close to exit the preview dialog.